About Dr Joel Nitzkin

 Let me clarify, let me add one thing to that statement.
 That would be an easy subject to do it you are looking at acute short term health effects.
 That would not give you any ideas as to whether or not there is a long term effect like an increased risk of cancer.
 The increased risk of cancer study would require decades to complete.
 And probably it couldn’t be done.

-ECD: I’m just thinking that when I was a kid there was a certain kind of child who would take up smoking.
-And part of the attraction was that it was bad for you and it was forbidden.
+I’m just thinking that when I was a kid there was a certain kind of child who would take up smoking.
+And part of the attraction was that it was bad for you and itwas forbidden.
 I’m just wondering if the sort of child who is going to do that is going to take up smoking whether it is cigarettes or e-cigarettes…

-ECD: And if you then if you take that world wide…
+And if you then if you take that worldwide…

-Dr Nitzkin: Well, we think so but that is not the prevailing opinion here in the United States.
+Well, we think so but that is not the prevailing opinion here in the United States.
 The problem is, dating back to the 1960’s and the original surgeon general’s reports on tobacco and tobacco related illness they did not differentiate between deaths due to cigarettes and deaths due to other tobacco products.
-And they set as the national goal a tobacco free society.
-Once you subscribe to the concept of a tobacco free society you then consider all tobacco and tobacco related products as equally harmful no matter what the science says.
+And they set as the national goal a tobacco-free society.
+Once you subscribe to the concept of a tobacco-free society you then consider all tobacco and tobacco-related products as equally harmful no matter what the science says.
 I mean you feel that it would be in the best interest of American society to stop any new tobacco products from entering the marketplace.
 Their goal quite frankly is prohibition.

-ECD: The Tobacco bill has raised a lot off opposition from those involved in Tobacco Harm Reduction.
+The Tobacco bill has raised a lot of opposition from those involved in Tobacco Harm Reduction.
 Could you explain the concerns over the tobacco bill?

 The third one, I am speaking off the top of my head without looking at the document, has to do with the cigarette warnings as a specific issue because the warnings for any smokeless product says: “Warning – this product is not a safe alternative to cigarettes”.
 And that wording has convinced 87% of American smokers that all tobacco products are equally hazardous.